 Once you get used to tracking the types, this becomes second nature and won’t take you any extra time.
 In fact, it will help you cut down on time in the long run.

 1) You don’t need new or advanced knowledge for the SAT.
 The answer has to be something you know (even if you have to retrieve it from your deepest memory banks).

 2) This is a timed-test and these questions are made for a timed-test.
 There must be a quick way to arrive at the answer.

 - Time management: those few extra minutes can go a long way in timed test!
 The best way to manage your time is to plan for the format of the current SAT.
 Unlike the old SAT, there is no surprise in what section is coming up.
 When thinking about how to study for the SAT should be prepared to tackle Reading, Writing/Language, Math (no calculator), and Math (calculator) in that order.

 - Answer all the questions: again, unlike the old SAT, it is not in your favor to leave a question blank.
 Even if it is a totally-absolutely-wild guess, don’t leave anything blank.

 - Cut down on calculator use: one section permits calculators, but that doesn’t mean you have to use your calculator for every question.
 Many students waste valuable minutes in the calculator permitted section by entering data that they could easily process more quickly in their heads.
 Cutting down on calculator dependence will save you time.

 Lastly, try to remember (even in the darkest of your time-crunched test taking moments) that the SAT is just a test.
+There's no perfect formula to figuring out how to study for the SAT.
 Your SAT sittings do not at all, ever, in any way, speak to what an awesome and clever person you are!